 The Equity Release Council

-Originally launched in 1991 as Safe Home Income Plans (SHIP), the Equity Release Council (ERC) is an organisation that is supported by the leading providers of equity release within the UK.
-It was created to promote safe equity release schemes and to safeguard the interests of homeowners.
+Originally launched in 1991, the Equity Release Council (ERC) is an organisation that is supported by the leading providers of equity release within the UK.
+It was created to promote safe equity release products and to safeguard the interests of homeowners.

 The ERC works with the UK government to help make equity release a mainstream product, working to change the overall consumer outlook on the equity release market and driving membership of the ERC, which is open to advisers, valuers, and any industry professional that has an interest in the equity release market.